Abner F. Patton, P.G.

 Senior Geologist/Chief of Operations

-A PELA veteran for over three decades, Mr. Green has managed a broad spectrum of geologic and environmental investigations.
+For over three decades, Mr. Green has managed a broad spectrum of geologic and environmental investigations at PELA.
 Project scopes include: groundwater remediation, remedial investigation/feasibility studies, sinkhole determination and remediation, hazardous waste investigations, design and performance of hydrogeological and environmental investigations, dye trace studies in karst terrain, land-use investigations, geophysical logging surveys, and technical assistance on pipeline corridor and crossing assessments.
-Highly experienced in drilling stratigraphic borings and installing monitoring/production wells, Mr. Green has performed numerous field investigations involving sampling procedures and monitoring methods.
+Highly experienced in drilling stratigraphic borings and installing monitoring/production wells, Mr. Green has developed, supervised and performed numerous comprehensive field investigations involving sampling procedures and monitoring methods.

 Bashir Memon, PhD., P.G.

-Dr. Memon has over five decades of expertise, across the U.S. and throughout the world.
-Throughout his tenure with PELA, he has led hydrogeologic investigations and interpretation specific to water resources evalua¬tions, determinations of aquifer characteristics, aquifer analyses and management, and assessment of ground-water quality and potential im¬pacts.
+Dr. Memon has over five decades of expertise as a hydrogeologist across the U.S. and throughout the world.
+This experience includes the design and construction of water wells, remedial investigation and feasibility studies for hazardous waste disposal sites, characterization of hydrogeology at such sites, hydrogeological study of deep-injection well sites, and assessment of sanitary landfills.
+Throughout his tenure with PELA, he has led hydrogeologic investigations and interpretation specific to water resources evaluations, determinations of aquifer characteristics, aquifer analyses and management, assessment of groundwater quality and potential environmental impacts, and has provided expert testimony in relation to hydrogeologic investigations.
 Dr. Memon is a published author/contributor to numerous technical publications and three books: Environmental Hydrogeology; Field Methods for Geologists and Hydrogeologists; and Famous Springs and Bottled Waters of the World.
-He has provided expert testimony in a wide range of hydrogeologic investigations involving litigation.